 AWS Reserved Instances explained

 Instances are virtual environments that you can use on an hourly basis to deploy your applications and programs.
-So, the “Reserved Instances Program” offered by AWS is a discount pricing program that allows you to save a maximum of 75% on On-Demand Instances when purchased on an advance basis for a long-term commitment of 1-3 years of tenure.
-With Reserved Instances: RIs, you can “reserve” a defined amount of computing power (instances) through advance payments.
-Reserved Instances are bifurcated into two types i.e. Convertible Reserved Instances and Standard Reserved Instances which have different stipulations around modifying and selling.
+So, the “Reserved Instances Program” offered by AWS is a discount pricing program that allows you to save up to 75% on On-Demand Instances when committing for a term of 1 or 3 years.
+With Reserved Instances (RIs), you can “reserve” a defined amount of computing power (instances) through advance payments and commitments.
+Reserved Instances have 2 offering types; Convertible Reserved Instances and Standard Reserved Instances which have different stipulations around modifying and selling.